Wildfire Resiliency Code Board

 Senate Bill 23-166 established a Wildfire Resiliency Code Board in the Division of Fire Prevention and Control to help enhance community safety and resiliency from wildfires through the adoption of codes and standards.

-2025 Colorado Wildfire Resiliency Code and State Map
+2025 Colorado Wildfire Resiliency Code

 - About